 Parenting, divorce, remarriage, blending families, co-parenting and the desire to help others learn skills to cope with the events of everyday living are what lead Sheridan to pursue a degree in counseling.
 She believes there is no need to face issues alone.
 With a collaborative approach, she can help people better understand life events that have shaped their experiences and choices and learn skills to be more effective.

 Sheridan works with clients ages 12 and above and specializes in working with individuals looking for support with parenting, divorce, stress management, life transitions and coping skills.

 Sheridan utilizes Dialectical Behavior Therapy (DBT) and cognitive behavior therapy when working with clients.
 Sheridan also co-facilitates a weekly DBT skills group at Natalis.

 Education & Professional Activities

-Sheridan is currently working towards completion of a Master’s Degree in Counseling and Psychological Services at St. Mary’s University of Minnesota; she also earned her Bachelor of Arts in Humanities from St. Mary’s University of Minnesota.
+Sheridan completed her Master’s Degree in Counseling and Psychological Services at St. Mary’s University of Minnesota in April 2021; she also earned her Bachelor of Arts in Humanities from St. Mary’s University of Minnesota.

 Sheridan has trained as support group facilitator with the National Alliance on Mental Illness (NAMI) and participated in Love & Logic Parenting Institute trainings.

-Sheridan sees clients at the University Avenue location and Chippewa Middle School through the School Linked Mental Health program.
+Sheridan sees clients at the University Avenue location and Highview and Chippewa Middle Schools through the School Linked Mental Health program.
 Sheridan is supervised by Ann Becher-Ingwalson, PsyD, LADC, LPCC, DBTC.